ADHD Drug Holidays: Should Your Kid Take One?

-"The bottom line, it isn't harmful and it's part of personalization of care -- not to have a standard that fits all, but to have a flexible approach that meets the needs of the individual child and family," says psychiatrist Benedetto Vitiello, MD, who leads the Child and Adolescent Treatment and Preventive Intervention Research Branch at the National Institute of Mental Health in Bethesda, Md.
+"The bottom line: It isn't harmful and it's part of personalization of care -- not to have a standard that fits all, but to have a flexible approach that meets the needs of the individual child and family," says psychiatrist Benedetto Vitiello, MD, who leads the Child and Adolescent Treatment and Preventive Intervention Research Branch at the National Institute of Mental Health in Bethesda, MD.

-"On those meds, it's important to realize the treatments improve behavior and reduce symptoms," Wolraich says.
-"If you stop taking them, you revert to behaviors you saw before. .. stimulant medications don't build up in the bloodstream.
+But there are other things to consider.
+"On those meds, it's important to realize the treatments improve behavior and reduce symptoms," says Mark Wolraich, MD, a pediatrician in Oklahoma City who helped write ADHD treatment guidelines for the American Academy of Pediatrics.
+"If you stop taking them, you revert to behaviors you saw before. ...
+Stimulant medications don't build up in the bloodstream.
 That's why you can stop and start them.''